Travis Kelce Player Prop Bets for NFL Week 11 | Kansas City vs. Dallas 11/21/2021

 Season Stats

+- So far this season, 20.7% of the 429 passes thrown by his team have gone Kelce's way.

-- With seven targets in the red zone this season, Kelce has been on the receiving end of 12.1% of his team's 58 red zone pass attempts.
+- Kelce (seven red zone targets) has been the recipient of 12.1% of his team's 58 red zone pass attempts.

-- The Chiefs have called a pass in 63.7% of their plays from scrimmage this year while staying on the ground 36.3% of the time.
-This offensive attack ranks ninth in the NFL in points scored.
+- The Chiefs, who rank ninth in the NFL in points scored, have attempted a pass 63.7% of the time while running the ball 36.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Kelce's matchup with the Cowboys.